OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/sql-data-warehouse/sql-data-warehouse-develop-concurrency.md

   UNION ALL
     SELECT 'DW6000', 32, 240, 1, 32, 64, 128, 1, 2, 4, 8, 16, 32, 64, 128
 )
--- Creating workload mapping tootheir corresponding slot consumption and default memory grant.
+-- Creating workload mapping to their corresponding slot consumption and default memory grant.
 ,map
 AS
 (